So many GIS certificate programs to choose from, eh

-The Geographic Information Science for Resource Management Certificate is a one-year certificate program offered full time at Saskatchewan Polytechnic Prince Albert campus.
+The Geographic Information Science for Resource Management Certificate is a one-year certificate program offered full-time at the Saskatchewan Polytechnic Prince Albert campus.

-This program gives you the hands-on learning and practical experience that employers are looking for from GIS graduates.
+This program gives you hands-on learning and practical experience that employers are looking for from GIS graduates.
 The field experience is also something unique to the program.
-80% of GIS grads find jobs after six months of graduation working as mapping technicians, GIS specialists, cartographers and other titles.
+80% of GIS grads find jobs after six months of graduation working as mapping technicians, GIS specialists, cartographers, and other titles.

 Available through distance education and face-to-face, the Assiniboine College GIS Advanced Diploma is chosen by many Manitobans as a sure way to get the GIS knowledge they need.